Relintai/pandemonium_engine_docs/03_usage/18_editor/02_external_editor.md

 # Using an external text editor

 This page explains how to code using an external text editor.

 Pandemonium can be used with an external text editor, such as Sublime Text or Visual Studio Code.
-Browse to the relevant editor settings: `Editor -> Editor Settings -> Text Editor -> External`
+Browse to the relevant editor settings: `Editor -&gt; Editor Settings -&gt; Text Editor -&gt; External`

 ![](img/editor_settings.png)